qwaneu/qwaneu.github.io/consulting.md

 [Call us to discuss what we could do for you](/contact).

-## Team fluency workshops
+## Development Team Fluency

-As a development manager, CTO or CIO:
+If you having one of the following questions as a development manager, CTO or CIO:

 - Do you have this gut feeling that your teams, although pretty mature, can grow further?
 - Do you have teams that are struggling to find ways to improve?